QubesOS/qubes-doc/user/common-tasks/backup-restore.md

 If there are any issues preventing the backup, they will be listed here and the **Next** button grayed out.

 5. When you are ready, click **Next**.
-Qubes will proceed to create your backup.
+PedOS will proceed to create your backup.
 Once the progress bar has completed, you may click **Finish**.